aerickt/steno-dictionaries/README.md

  - `TOG/-L` → toggle
  - `KEUT/KWREU` → kitty

-However sometimes for a given word, it may not be clear that a suffix can be used.
-For example, the word "copy" is not related to the word "cop" in terms of its modern definitions but it is still written using the "-y" suffix.

-This suffix stroke along with a few others are special in that they can be used in words where the previously written translation wasn't necessarily a word or related to the intended word.

-These suffixes should be able to be used universally:
- - `KWREU` → "-y"
- - `*ER` → "-er"
- - `-L` → "-l"

-The following are examples of using these suffixes in this manner:
- - `TPAOUR/KWREU` → fury
- - `PWUR/KWREU` → bury
- - `TPOEPB/KWREU` → phoney
- - `HR*ET/*ER` → leather
- - `KOR/KWREU/KWRAPBD/*ER` → coriander
- - `TPA*UT/*ER` → father
- - `EBG/SA*PL/-L` → example
- - `OBS/TABG/-L` → obstacle
- - `*UPBG/-L` → uncle

-Note: this rule is only a recent addition and it doesn't apply to all words.
-For example, the word "demography" should be able to be written `TKE/PHOG/RAF/KWREU`, however, there are already a lot of entries for "demography".
-In particular, if one wishes to use the `KWREU` suffix it would make more sense to use `TKE/PHO/TKPWRAF/KWREU` as `TKE/PHO` is a prefix stroke, and `TKPWRAF` is a word by itself.

-These special suffixes can be used when they make more sense than "normal" syllable splitting or using regular affix strokes, but I would not recommend relying on them completely.
+> NOTE: Even though "copy" is not related to "cop" and "kitty" is not related to "kit", using the `KWREU` suffix stroke is desirable as this leads to fewer word boundary issues.

-Prefixes should also be used in this manner.
+Prefixes may also be used in this manner.
  - `AOE/KHRAOE/SEU/KWRAS/TEUBG` → ecclesiastic
     - Since `AOE` is the "e-" prefix, it is used instead of `AOEBG/HRAOE/...`